 Travel Destinations / Indonesia

-Because there are many Western clothing factories in Indonesia, there are also many factory outlets and shops in Java and Bali, which offer a great variety of clothes and shoes at affordable prices.
+Apart from handicrafts, many Western clothing brands have factories here.
+Factory outlets and shops in Java or Bali offer a great variety of clothes or shoes at affordable prices.

-VAT of 10% is charged on most goods and a special sales tax of up to 35% is levied on many luxury items.
-Most shops are usually open all week, even on Sundays.
+10% VAT is levied on most goods and services, and a special sales tax of up to 35% is levied on many luxury items.
+There is no tax refund system for foreign visitors in place.
+Shops are usually open all week including Sundays.

 Currency: Indonesian Rupiah (IRD).
 IDR1 = 100 sen